lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 Old: Overview for LLC papers: aiming for 9,000 words
 New: aiming for more general journals, (eg ELH, NLH, PMLA).

-PMLA asks for articles between 6,000 and 9,000 words ("The word count includes discursive notes but excludes works-cited lists and translations.")
+- PMLA asks for articles between 6,000 and 9,000 words ("The word count includes discursive notes but excludes works-cited lists and translations.")
-ELH asks for articles between 8,000 and max 12,000 words (*includes* endnotes)
+- ELH asks for articles between 8,000 and max 12,000 words (*includes* endnotes)
+	- ELH likes meaty, discursive endnotes, w/ lots of theoretical heavy lifting
+	- longer intros, clocking in around 8 paragraphs on average, 4.5-6 pages (1,500-2,000 words) -- but not always
+	- Manuscripts should be prepared in accordance with The Chicago Manual of Style, 16th ed.
+Manuscripts should be double-spaced, with one-inch margins, in Times New Roman, 12 pt. font.
+An abstract of around 100 words should accompany each submission.
+- NLH asks for articles between 6,000-10,000 words
+	- Very Latour-heavy in recent years
+	- Interested in "articles that engage with literary and cultural theory," "articles that engage with broad questions of literary history and literary-historical method," "articles addressing general theoretical or methodological questions that are of interest to scholars in a wide range of fields"
+	- Endnotes are used rather than bibliographies, and Chicago style is preferred.
+	- NLH does not publish digressive endnotes.

 - 1) Introduction: Research question
 	- *Middlemarch* on aphorism, novel selection: Milan